Deepa is a freelance researcher and journalist. She writes and makes documentaries and videos.

-The struggles of tribal populations to preserve their unique native lifestyle and culture in the face of mindless pursuit of corporate driven developmental concepts is a phenomenon manifest in different parts of the world.
+The struggles of tribal populations to preserve their unique native lifestyle and culture in the face of the mindless pursuit of corporate-driven developmental concepts is a phenomenon manifest in different parts of the world.
 In the Indian context, one of the most powerful manifestations of this struggle is in the eastern State of Odisha.
-An unlikely associate in this struggle is Felix Padel, renowned anthropologist and the great-great grandson of Charles Darwin.
-I had occasion to meet him in 2015, when I had visited Odisha as part of a television documentary production, which sought to document the struggle of the Dongria Kondh tribe in the in the Niyamgiri hills of the State.
-The Dongria Kondhs are popularly known as “Avatar tribe" on account of their fight against corporate giants as also the colorful nature of their attire and accessories.
-Their struggle was against the Bauxite mining license given to the international mining company, Vedanta Resources, in Niyamgiri hills, a place which is the homeland of the Dongria Kondh tribes.
+An unlikely associate in this struggle is Felix Padel, renowned anthropologist and the great-great-grandson of Charles Darwin.
+I had the occasion to meet him in 2015, when I visited Odisha as part of a television documentary production, which sought to document the struggle of the Dongria Kondh tribe in the Niyamgiri hills of the State.
+The Dongria Kondhs are popularly known as the “Avatar tribe" on account of their fight against corporate giants as also the colorful nature of their attire and accessories.
+Their struggle was against the Bauxite mining license given to the international mining company, Vedanta Resources, in Niyamgiri hills, a place that is the homeland of the Dongria Kondh tribes.

 Dongria Kondhs and Felix Padel

 Dongria Kondhs worship Niyamgiri as the sacred abode of their God, Niyamraja.
 Felix Padel has been residing in Odisha for many years pursuing anthropological studies.
 During the course of his academic pursuits, he became a supporter of the tribal struggles for conservation and livelihood in the Niyamgiri hills.
 He lives a simple and modest life and plays his violin in small meetings and gatherings of like-minded people.